jina-ai/jina/docs/tutorials/video-qa.md

 ## Next Steps

-In this example, we reply on the subtitles embedded in the video.
-This might not be the case for some home-made videos or the meeting recordings.
+In this example, we rely on the subtitles embedded in the video.
 For the videos without subtitles, we need to build executors using STT models to extract the vocal information.
 If the video contains other sounds, one can resort to [VADSpeechSegmenter](https://hub.jina.ai/executor/9sohw4wi) for separating the vocal sounds beforehand.

 Another direction to extend this example is to consider more text information of the videos.
 Although subtitles contain rich information about the video, not all the text information is included in the subtitles.
 A lot of videos have text information embedded in the images.
 In such cases, we need to reply on OCR models to extract the text information from the video frames.